oorb/oorb/python/README.rst

-In its current state, the wrapper provides functionality for transformations between orbital element definitions, the computation of ephemerides, and orbit propagation - ranging and other orbit fitting capabilities will be added in the near future.
+In its current state, the wrapper provides functionality for transformations between orbital element definitions, the computation of ephemerides, and orbit propagation - ranging and other orbit fitting capabilities will be added in the future.

 Some documentation and installation guides can be found below - more documentation will be added in the near future.
 Please refer to the